zerotier/libzt/README.md

 ### Building from source

 To build both `release` and `debug` libraries for only your host's architecture use `make host`.
 Or optionally `make host_release` for release only.
 To build everything including things like iOS frameworks, Android packages, etc, use `make all`.
 Possible build targets can be seen by using `make list`.
-Resultant libraries will be placed in `./lib`, test and example programs will be placed in `./bin`.
+Resultant libraries will be placed in `./lib`, test and example programs will be placed in `./bin`:

 ```
 make update; make patch; make host
-clang++ -o yourApp yourApp.cpp -L./lib/release/linux-x86_64/ -lzt; ./yourApp
 ```

 Typical build output: